-The individual who administered the patient's anesthesia, or another individual credentialed and qualified to provide anesthesia as defined in the policies and procedures of the hospital, must also perform a post anesthesia evaluation of the patient and document the results of the evaluation no later than twenty-four (24) hours after the patient's surgery or procedure requiring anesthesia services.
-Individual patient risk factors may dictate that the evaluation be completed and documented sooner than twenty-four (24) hours, as addressed in hospital policies and procedures.
-For those patients who are unable to participate in the post anesthesia evaluation, a post anesthesia evaluation should be completed and documented within twenty-four (24) hours with notation that the patient was unable to participate, description of the reason(s) therefore, and expectations for recovery time, if applicable.
+The individual who administered the patient's anesthesia, or another individual credentialed and qualified to provide anesthesia, must also perform a post-anesthesia evaluation of the patient and document the results of the evaluation, no later than forty-eight (48) hours after the patient's surgery or procedure requiring anesthesia services.
+Individual patient risk factors may dictate that the evaluation be completed and documented sooner than forty-eight (48) hours, as addressed in Hospital policies and procedures.
+For those patients who are unable to participate in the post-anesthesia evaluation, a post-anesthesia evaluation should be completed and documented within forty-eight (48) hours, with notation that the patient was unable to participate, description of the reason(s) therefore, and expectations for recovery time, if applicable.

-- 4.8(e) The anesthetist or anesthesiologist will be responsible to obtain and document informed consent for anesthesia in the medical record.
-In order to ascertain the patient's wishes as they relate to the continuance of advanced directives, said advanced directives and DNR orders will be discussed with the patient by the anesthetist or anesthesiologist or the Attending Physician prior to surgery.
-As a general rule, DNR orders will be suspended during the operative procedure and the immediate post recovery period.
-If the patient's wishes have changed, documentation signed by the patient and the surgeon or other physician participating in the discussion must be obtained and witnessed as required by state law applicable to advance directives. - 4.8(f) The hospital must be able to provide anesthesia services within one (1) hour after the determination that such services are necessary.
+- 4.11(e) The anesthetist or anesthesiologist will be responsible to obtain and document informed consent for anesthesia in the medical record.
+In order to ascertain the patient's wishes, as they relate to the continuance of advanced directives, said advanced directives and DNR orders will be discussed with the patient by the anesthetist or anesthesiologist, or the Attending Physician prior to surgery.
+If the patient's wishes have changed, documentation signed by the patient and the surgeon or other Physician participating in the discussion, must be obtained and witnessed as required by State law applicable to advance directives. - 4.11(f) The Hospital must be able to provide anesthesia services within thirty (30) minutes after the determination that such services are necessary.
+Thus, the response time for arrival of the qualified anesthesia provider must not exceed twenty (20) minutes.

-4.9 ORGAN & TISSUE DONATIONS
+4.12 ORGAN & TISSUE DONATIONS

-The hospital shall refer all inpatient deaths, emergency room deaths, dead on arrival cases, and imminent patient deaths to the designated organ procurement agency and/or tissue and eye donor agency in order to determine donor suitability, and shall comply with all CMS conditions of participation for organ, tissue and eye procurement.
+The Hospital shall refer all inpatient deaths, emergency room deaths, dead on arrival cases and imminent patient deaths to the designated organ procurement agency and/or tissue and eye donor agency in order to determine donor suitability, and shall comply with all CMS conditions of participation for organ, tissue and eye procurement.

-No practitioner attending the patient prior to death or involved in the declaration of death shall participate in organ removal.
+No Practitioner attending the patient prior to death or involved in the declaration of death, shall participate in organ removal.

-Hospital staff, in collaboration with the designated organ procurement organization, shall determine the appropriate method of notifying the family of each potential organ donor of the potential to donate, or decline to donate, organs, tissues, or eyes.
-Any individual involved in the request for organ, tissue and/or eye donation must be formally trained in the donation request process.
+The attending Physician, in collaboration with the designated organ procurement organization, shall determine the appropriate method of notifying the family of each potential organ donor, of the potential to donate, or decline to donate, organs, tissues, or eyes.
+Any individual involved in the request for organ, tissue and/or eye donation, must be formally trained in the donation request process.
 The patient's medical record shall reflect the results of this notification.